JuliaLinearAlgebra/BlockBandedMatrices.jl/docs/src/index.md

    ⋅    ⋅   │ a_53  ⋅
    ⋅    ⋅   │ a_63 a_64 ]
 ```
-and is stored in memory via `A.data` as a `PseudoBlockMatrix`, which has block sizes
+and is stored in memory via `A.data` as a `BlockedMatrix`, which has block sizes
 2 x 2, containing entries:
 ```julia
 [a_11 a_22 │ a_33 a_44